 5 71 Fed.
 Reg.
-46,568(2006); 34 C.F.R. § 300.30 (b)(1)("If a judicial decree or order identifies a specific person or persons ... to act as the 'parent' of a student or to make educational decisions on behalf of a student, then such person or persons shall be determined to be the 'parent' for purposes of this section").
+46,568(2006); 34 C.F.R. § 300.30 (b)(1)("If a judicial decree or order identifies a specific person or persons . . . to act as the 'parent' of a student or to make educational decisions on behalf of a student, then such person or persons shall be determined to be the 'parent' for purposes of this section").

-A student's special education rights, including the right to grant or withhold consent for an evaluation or reevaluation, transfer from the parent or guardian to the adult student when the student turns $18.^8$
+A student's special education rights, including the right to grant or withhold consent for an evaluation or reevaluation, transfer from the parent or guardian to the adult student when the student turns 18.8

-If the Brazos ISD is unable to identify or locate a parent or guardian for a student with a disability, or the foster parent of the student is unwilling or unable to serve as a parent, the Brazos ISD will appoint someone to serve as the student's surrogate parent.9 The individual appointed as surrogate parent may not be employed by the Brazos ISD or any other agency involved in the education or care of the student.10
+If the District is unable to identify or locate a parent or guardian for a student with a disability, or the foster parent of the student is unwilling or unable to serve as a parent, the District will appoint someone to serve as the student's surrogate parent.
+The individual appointed as surrogate parent may not be employed by the District or any other agency involved in the education or care of the student.
+On the student of the student